Sorry, you need to enable JavaScript to visit this website.

 Public financial support

 The source of funding can be legal or state subsidies, tender applications or individual grants.
-The government provides an individual grant for policy support in the basis of application.
+The government provides an individual grant for policy support on the basis of application.
 Grants can be approved with applications through the state funds listed below.

 National Cooperation Fund

-From 1 January 2019 on the NEA is operated by Bethlen Gábor Fund Ltd (Bethlen Gábor Alapkezelő Zrt.).
+From 1 January 2019 the NEA is operated by Bethlen Gábor Fund Ltd (Bethlen Gábor Alapkezelő Zrt.).

 Children and Youth Fund